CoderVader/TnH-Monitor/README.md

-# Temp_Hum-Monitor
+# Temperature Humidity Monitor

-Recording and Logging Temperature and Humidity on DHT11 Sensors and Raspberry Pi via Bluetooth
+Purpose - Recording and Logging Temperature and Humidity on DHT11 Sensors and Raspberry Pi via Bluetooth